mhahnFr/mhahnFr/README.md

 copy registered files to a specific location.
 As I was working in a virtual machine, I had the problem that the guest was able to see the host's file system, but the host could not see the guest's file system.
-To be still able to copy the files, I added the possibility to use to instances of the application, one inside of the VM, one on the host machine.
+To be still able to copy the files, I added the possibility to use two instances of the application, one inside of the VM, one on the host machine.
 The two instances are communicating via the local network.

 In 2019, I remade the [iSongs-RadioText] project, showing my capabilities of coding in the [Java Programming language].
 After finishing it, having made all